korenenyles/custom-user/README.md

 References for project:
-I used https://www.programcreek.com/python/example/100188/django.conf.settings.AUTH_USER_MODEL, and https://simpleisbetterthancomplex.com/tutorial/2017/02/18/how-to-create-user-sign-up-view.html, along with some input from Peter Marsh, and worked with fellow students Sean Bailey, and Chris Wilson to complete this project.
+I used https://www.programcreek.com/python/example/100188/django.conf.settings.AUTH_USER_MODEL, and https://simpleisbetterthancomplex.com/tutorial/2017/02/18/how-to-create-user-sign-up-view.html, along with some input from SE Associate Instructor Peter Marsh, and worked with fellow students Sean Bailey, and Chris Wilson to complete this project.
 I also followed along with demo by Instructor Joe!